PearlMarketing/the-good-brow/src/sections/policies.md

 heals and retains pigment, skin type etc.).
 There is absolutely no guarantee with healed results.

-A credit card is required on file to book a tattoo appointment.
+A non refundable $100 deposit is required to secure your appointment for your cosmetic tattoo appointment.
+Also, a credit card is required on file to book a tattoo appointment.
 As these appointments take considerable time, I require 48 hours of notice to reschedule an appointment.
 Cancellations with less than 48 hours notice will be charged half of the cost of the service.
 If you cancel with less than 24 hours notice the full deposit will be automatically forfeited.

 I accept all major credit cards.
 I do not offer any refunds.

 Please contact me if you are not able to make your appointment or if you are running late.
-I understand last minuite circumstances happen and I will do my best to accommodate you.
-Being more than 15 minutes late may result in a deposit and re-scheduling of your appointment.
+I understand last minute circumstances happen and I will do my best to accommodate you.
+Being more than 15 minutes late may result in losing your deposit and your appointment will need to be rescheduled.

-NO SHOW APPOINTMENTS: The deposit will be forfeited if the client fails to show up to their appointment.
+NO SHOW APPOINTMENTS: The deposit will be forfeited and the card on file will be charged the remainder of the appointment cost if the client fails to show up to their appointment.
 I respect your time, please respect mine.